AOskari/TMS/README.md

 # Android-project

 This is a school project for a Mobile app development course, mainly using Java.
+The project name will be later added.